 Westwood Pizza is owned by Mitchell Westwood, who has been making pizza in some of Sydney’s finest pizzerias for years – including Bella Brutta and Queen Margherita of Savoy.

 This place is all about simplicity, so don’t go expecting truffles and gold leaves.
-Grab your friends and get ready for minimalism in the tastiest form!
+Grab your friends and get ready for minimalism in the tastiest form.

 Truth is, pizza doesn’t necessarily need meat to be delicious.
 Pizza Madre have proven this fact, as their entire menu is filled with a variety of mouth-watering vegetarian pizzas that can be easily made vegan.

-102-104 Albion Street, Surry Hills NSW 2010
+Location: 102-104 Albion St, Surry Hills, NSW 2010 Ph: (02) 8021 5944

 If you’re going out to eat some authentic Italian pizza, you’d want the pizza to be made by and inspired by an Italian pizzaiolo, right?
 Al Taglio is run by pizzaiolo Enrico Sgarbossa who perfected his craft in schools and pizzerias across Italy before taking his signature style to Sydney.

-His signature style uses a different flour to other traditional Italian pizzaiolos, giving the pizza a rougher texture.
+This signature style uses a different flour to other traditional Italian pizzaiolos, giving the pizza a rougher texture.
 Plus, Al Taglio has mastered the rare art of vegan cheese, which is often tough to accomplish.

 Translating to “holiday” in Italian, it makes sense for Vacanza to be located in beautiful Bronte.
 Whether you’re on vacation or a local to Sydney, Vacanza is the ideal place to make you feel like you’re on a relaxing vacation.